collerek/ormar/docs/relations/foreign-key.md

 ### SET_DEFAULT

-Set the ForeignKey to its default value; a `default` for the ForeignKey must be set.
+Set the ForeignKey to its default value; a `server_default` for the ForeignKey must be set.

+!!!note
+      Note that the `default` value is not allowed and you must do this through `server_default`, which you can read about in [this section][server_default].

 ### DO_NOTHING